AAS Travel Support for NRAO/GBO Summer Students: Jan 2025 at National Harbor, MD

 NRAO and GBO have funds to help undergraduate students attend the winter meeting of the American Astronomical Society in the January following their appointment, for the purpose of presenting a poster describing their summer research project.
 If the NRAO/GBO science advisor approves the student to attend this meeting, then the student should request funding, as described below.

-This year's AAS meeting will be held from 7-11 January 2024 in New Orleans, LA.
-The abstract deadline is 29 September 2023.
+This year's AAS meeting will be held from 12-16 January 2025 at National Harbor, MD.
+The abstract deadline is 26 September 2024.
 Students should submit an abstract at the regular deadline, not the late deadline.
 Review the abstract carefully with your mentor before submitting it.
+Your mentor should be a co-author on the abstract.

 To be eligible for NRAO/GBO support, the student must have submitted their written summer research report to their local Summer Student coordinator.
-Students are required to contact their university department to request funding, or partial funding, to support the travel, Then, students should submit a request for funding to Jim Braatz (see example below) also by September 29, 2023.
-Proposals that include contributing funds from the students' home institution or from the AAS (travel grants) will be viewed very favorably.
+Students are required to contact their university department to request funding, or partial funding, to support the travel.
+Then, students should submit a request for funding to Jim Braatz (see example below) by September 25, 2024.
+Proposals that include contributing funds from the students' home institution or from the AAS (travel grants) will be viewed favorably.
 We encourage students to contact their home departments early to secure funds.

 After the university contribution, NRAO/GBO covers the remaining travel costs so the student should not have to pay anything out of pocket.